 Marketing automation can work for businesses of all sizes, from small businesses just getting started and needing a hand to stay on top of the basics, to major multinationals who couldn’t get by without it.

 And there are plenty of marketing automation platforms out there.
-A good one to get started with is Thryv, a clever piece of software that covers several automation bases – including CRM, email, social media and analytical automation – as well as a number of other useful business tools services, such as search engine optimisation and online listing management.
+A good one to get started with is Thryv, a clever piece of software that covers several automation bases – including CRM, email, social media and analytical automation – as well as a number of other useful business tools, such as booking, invoicing and quotes automation.

 It basically brings all your productivity tools into one place, offers 24/7 support whenever you need it and creates an average 25% increase in customers (based on Thryv usage data).